Tetrix/Rangiraj/README.md

 # Rangiraj
-  This is a web site for ranking universitie, professors etc.
+  This is a web site for ranking university, professors etc.